networknt/light-doc/content/en/tutorial/proxy/openapi-backend.md

 Please note that the configuration folder might be different on your computer.

-Now from another terminal, you can issue a curl command to ensure the server is running and listening on 8081 on https/http2.
+You can issue a curl command from another terminal to ensure the server runs and listens on 8081 on HTTPS/HTTP2.

 ```